 The Business Equity Division supports capacity building efforts for aspiring and existing Business Equity Firms (minority and women business enterprises), or disadvantaged business enterprises.
-Leads efforts to close racial and gender gaps in City contracting and procurement; and assists Business Equity Firms in gaining access to prime contracting and sub-contracting opportunities compliant with the City Council’s most current Business Equity Ordinance #24534-11-2020(PDF, 17MB).
+Leads efforts to close racial and gender gaps in City contracting and procurement; and assists Business Equity Firms in gaining access to prime contracting and sub-contracting opportunities compliant with the City Council’s most current Business Equity Ordinance #25165-10-2021(PDF, 1MB).

-Certified firms which qualify for the Business Equity Program must reside within the City’s Marketplace defined as the City of Fort Worth (including portions of Parker, Wise and Denton counties) and Tarrant, Dallas, and Johnson counties.
-In addition, the City may recognize other counties, like Collin, in the North Central Texas Region within a 100-mile radius from City Hall, in the City of Fort Worth.
-Business Equity Firms will be recognized on a case-by-case basis when firms situated in those counties can prove they have done business in the City of Fort Worth.
+Certified firms which qualify for the Business Equity Program, and count as having a Significant Business Presence, must reside within the City’s Marketplace defined as the City of Fort Worth (including portions of Parker, Wise and Denton counties) and Tarrant, Dallas, and Johnson counties.
+Business Equity Firms will be recognized on a case-by-case basis when firms have been verified in existence for 24 months with at least 20% of its workforce based in the Markeplace.
+Alternatively, a firm with cumulative business receipts since January 1, 2013 greater than $1,000,000 of work done in the Marketplace will count as having a Significant Business Presence in the Marketplace.

 The Business Equity Division also collects and analyzes contract data on the utilization and availability of Business Equity Firms.
 Additionally, we collect and analyze contract closeout satisfaction survey data.
 This data is used to assess equity in Business Equity Firms' participation levels, identify, engage, and connect pools of ready, willing, and able certified Firms to future opportunities with the City of Fort Worth.